 Once shareholders begin to receive a dividend, they expect to receive it quarter after quarter.
 In fact, they expect to receive a growing dividend every year.

 Due to its volatile results, Twitter cannot make such a long-term commitment right now.

 Moreover, when a company is still in its-high growth phase, it makes much more financial sense to reinvest the profits in the business, than to return cash to the shareholders.
 That’s why most high-growth stocks do not distribute a dividend.

 Twitter still has ample room to grow, by improving its platform and by expanding to new markets.

 Indeed, the company is still investing heavily for growth.
-Over the first three quarters of 2021, Twitter’s research and development expenses grew 40%, and its sales and marketing expenses grew 30% versus the same period last year.
+Over the first quarter of 2022, Twitter’s research and development expenses grew 48%, and its sales and marketing expenses grew 28% versus the same period last year.

 As a result, Twitter continues to preserve as much cash as possible in order to fund its growth strategy.

 Multiple technology companies have initiated dividends in the past decade, as their businesses matured and opportunities for future growth were reduced.